Stargate (1981 video game): Humanoids

 The game starts with ten Humanoids inhabiting the planet.
 Landers will attempt to capture and fuse with them during play.

 To rescue a Humanoid from capture, the player must kill the Lander holding it while it is in the air, causing the Humanoid to drop.
 At low height Humanoids can survive the drop on their own, but if the Lander is killed at too high an altitude, the player must catch the Humanoid with their ship and return him to the ground, otherwise he will not survive the drop.
 A player's ship can carry as many Humanoids as are alive on that level.

 The Humanoids can be killed by the player's weapon just as easily as the aliens can, so careful aim is required when firing near them.

 If all Humanoids are killed, the entire planet explodes, leaving the player in empty space.
 This also has the unfortunate effect of turning every Lander into a Mutant, making the player's job very difficult.

 Every time the player completes 5 waves of enemies (i.e. at wave 6, 11, 16 and so forth), the planet (and all its 10 Humanoids) is restored.

 Scoring

-As well as the points gained by killing aliens, scores are also awarded for the following:
+As well as the points gained by killing aliens, scores are also awarded as follows: